the-technat/banana/docs/00_infrastructure.md

 Anyway, let's get started with some important topics

-## Naming

-Naming things is hard so I like names that have no relation to IT at all nor follow a specific scheme.

-I name:

-- my homelab as a hole `alleaffengaffen`
-- my k8s cluster `banana`
-- my private domain used inside K8s `banana.k8s`
-- my public domain used to expose things `alleaffengaffen.ch`
-- my mail for accounts related to the homelab `banane@alleaffengaffen.ch`
-- anything else must have either a fruit or animal in it's name:
-  - e.g master nodes are `hawk`'s
-  - worker nodes are `minion`'s

 ## Basics

 For basic principles in my homelab see the [.github](https://github.com/alleaffengaffen/.github) repo.

+For the cluster here some architectural decisions:

+- we are running k8s on the public net
+- we use cilium to secure the traffic between nodes (wireguard, host firewall)
+- we use Ubuntu 22.04 as OS for nodes
+- we keep an emergency serial console access
+- HA is no requirement but shoulnd´t be made impossible by design decisions

 ## Infrastructure

-We're building a single K8s cluster.

 ### Control Plane

-I only run a sigle node as my control-plane with local etcd as it's simpler, easier to restore and uses fewer resources (which are expensive for a homelab that's mainly for fun)
+I only run a sigle node as my control-plane with local etcd as it's simpler, easier to restore and uses fewer resources (which are expensive for a homelab that's mainly for fun).
+You can extend at any time if you need.

 This node is currently running on [Hetzner Cloud](https://www.hetzner.com/de/cloud).

-There I have created a project `alleaffengaffen` and added the following resources:
+There I have created a project `banana` and added the following resources:

 - SSH-Key which is the default key
-- A server with the following specs:
+- A `hawk` with the following specs:
   - located in Falkenstein
   - type CPX11
+  - Ubuntu 22.04
   - with backups enabled
-  - some tags
+  - some tags: `role=master` and `cluster=banana`
-  - public IPv4 but no private net nor ipv6!
+  - only public IPv4

 ### Worker Nodes

-Here are the minimal requirements for worker nodes:
+I have as many workers as I need, due to my network typology the only requirements for a worker node are:

-- public IPv4
+- a public IPv4
-- no IPv6
-- **no firewall blocking anything**
+- **no firewall blocking any traffic on this public net**
-- ssh access
+- emergency console access
+- (ssh access) convenient but not a requirement

 ## Next Step